 Time: – The meetings run from 7.00pm – 9.00pm.

-When:- Our meeting date is mainly the fourth Wednesday of the month with one of two exceptions as we try not to clash with half terms etc. We have changed our venue to a meeting room where we can book a year in advance so we can better plan our meetings.
+When:- Our meeting date is last Monday of the month .
+We have changed our venue to a meeting room where we can book a year in advance so we can better plan our meetings.